Year of birth: 2001

 Hyung-ki Joo’s masterclasses are of course always extremely memorable.
 I’m also very impressed by the teaching of Claudio Martinez-Mehner and Aquiles Delle Vigne.

 9. What is your best memory about the Youth Piano Academy?

 My first encounter with the other students at the restaurant “Rantakerttu” 2013.
 I remember thinking to myself: ”I think this is the beginning of a beautiful friendship.”

 10. What is your biggest music-related dream?

-My dream is to play all over the world, and of course get a lot of cash while doing so 🙂
+My dream is to play all over the world with my friends and make a lot of new ones while doing so.